mozilla/sep315/labs/04-incident-response.md

 - Find the Security group/s that allow conventional SSH port: 22 (TCP)
 - Figure out the event format

 **Note** : In a real environment, SSH may be running on different ports, so you might need some protocol analysis as well.
 Additionally, in some cases you might want to use different log sources, such as SSH logs themselves, if available - or use them in combination with other types of logs.
-The amount of data that is found in the flow logs can be very close between a successful and an unsuccessful connection, so it&#39;s not always reliable - but we also don&#39;t have perfect logging, and it&#39;s often sufficient.
+The amount of data that is found in the flow logs can be very close between a successful and an unsuccessful connection, so it's not always reliable - but we also don't have perfect logging, and it's often sufficient.
 Remember to think out of the box!

 ## **Ok, you know how to do it by hand…**